kuuhaku0/CoordinatorBinding/README.md

 ###
 VC-VM transform input-output

-we can call it pipes and connectors as well since Combine's terminology is sinks and faucets
+we can call it pipes and connectors as well since Combine's terminology are sinks and faucets